Four Days in Alexandria and Cairo Egypt: Pyramids and Camels - A Whirlwind Spring Break!

 Sail the Nile River in Style

-You can easily google the name "My Christina" and you will find exactly where this yacht is located.
-We sailed for 2 hours on the river.
-Since it was Ramadan there were no food and drink accommodations, but they allowed us to bring our own food and drinks on board.
+You can easily Google the name "My Christina," and you will find exactly where this yacht is located.
+We sailed for two hours on the river.
+Since it was Ramadan, there were no food and drink accommodations, but they allowed us to bring our own food and drinks on board.β€Œ

 Take a Day Trip to Alexandria